 How it could have been fixed: If possible, frame the shot and lock down the camera.
 If not, and you need to zoom/pan/tilt the camera to get the shot, make sure that you are always aware of leaving enough headspace.
 If you can, do not zoom in so close.

-How you can fix it: There is no way to get the head or the feet back, however, it is possible to zoom in even closer to whatever it was that you were filming, and turn it into an extreme close up shot.
-Ie. if you had to zoom in to emphasise what someone was saying, turn it into a close-up or extreme close up of their mouth as they speak or of their actions as they speak.
+How you can fix it: There is no way to get the head or the feet back, however, it is possible to zoom in even closer to whatever it was that you were filming, and turn it into an extreme close-up shot ie. if you had to zoom in to emphasise what someone was saying, turn it into a close-up or extreme close up of their mouth as they speak or of their actions as they speak.
 Re-purpose the clip.

 Subject size/Inappropriate Camera Height

-Framing is so important and when it is really messed up, it can effect the quality of the shot.
-For example, if there is too much headroom and the subject is much too far away, trying to zoom in later on might mean that some of the image quality is lost.
+Framing is so important and when it is really messed up, it can affect the quality of the shot.
+For example, if there is too much headroom and the subject is much too far away, trying to zoom in later might mean that some of the image quality is lost.

 How it could have been fixed: Make sure the shot is properly framed, and that the subject is not too close or too far way

 How you can fix it: If the camera is too far away from the subject, you can try zooming in.
 However, this may not always work because the video could look pixelated if you zoom in too much.
 It is not possible the zoom out if you are too close to the subject.
 In that case, all that can be done is re-purposing the clip.
-Either discarding it or using as a close-up.
+Either discard it or using as a close-up.

 All subjects composed centre-frame

 Again, this is a problem with the framing.
-Although it is okay to shoot the subject in the centre of the frame, it is not advised because it is not visually-appealing.
+Although it is okay to shoot the subject in the centre of the frame, it is not advised because it is not visually appealing.